avinashsinghwk/Authentication_In_Next_Using_Cookies/README.md

 # Next.js Authentication App

 This is a Next.js application that demonstrates the use of cookies for authentication.
 It includes a forgot password feature and uses PostgreSQL as the database with Prisma ORM for database management.
+This repository also uses Nodemailer to send emails, React-Hot-Toast for better alert information, Axios to fetch data, Bcryptjs to hash passwords, and Jsonwebtoken to generate cookies.

 ## Features